rerupp/weather/README.md

 a collection of other software libraries.
 I felt bad enough putting Python 3 and PyCharm on her laptop.

+### The `server` Package
+While I was playing with the `Raspberry Pi` there was this idea in the back of my mind about building out a greenhouse controller and being able to monitor and control it from my phone, tablet, or notebook.
+The controller would be connected to my home network and I would have a REST API to access it.
+What a pleasant surprise to come across `FastAPI`.

+Going through the `FastAPI` tutorial it seemed pretty straight forward to add a read-only REST frontend to the weather data domain.
+I also wanted to give the `OAuth2` integration a try.
+I've created several implementations of security with `Spring` and I was curious to see how they compared.

+I was pleasantly surprised by the `FastAPI` framework.
+While not as rich as `Spring` it certainly is _much_ easier to use.
+The integration with `pydantic` and `OpenApi` (formerly Swagger) made it really easy to bring up the frontend and test without building out a client.
+The framework support for `OAuth2` made it really easy (and fast development wise) to implement authentication and permissions. *Soooo* much easier than `Spring Security`.

+Here are the service highlights:

+* There are two (2) categories of services.
+    * User services.
+All users can access information about their own account however the other services are gated by a _user:read_ permission.
+    * Weather data services are gated by a _weather_data:read_ permission.
+* Authentication is managed by the server.
+There are 3 users defined out of the box and the password is the same as the username.
+    * The **admin** user is allowed _user:read_ and _weather_data:read_
+     permission.
+    * The **user** user is allowed _weather_data:read_ permission.
+    * The **guest** user is allowed _weather_data:read_ permissions however the user is disabled and will not be able to authorize.
+* Permissions are granted to a user using `OAuth2` scopes, sent in as part of the authentication process.
+The authentication token returned by the services will be valid for 5 minutes.
+* The `OpenApi` integration is on by default and can be accessed by going to the `/docs` endpoint once the server is running.
+* The `server` script starts the REST services and has command line options to select the hostname and port to use.
+A side note on the script implementation.
+I came across `click`, decided to give it a try, and came away liking the framework.
+The declarative approach is a nice alternative compared to `argparse`.

+I originally was thinking about using `SQLAlchemy` combined with `SQLite` but...
+I'm not really a big fan of ORM (Object Relational Mapper) tools especially having fought `Hibernate` over the years.
+I much prefer document based data stores and `SQLite` has less than spectacular write speeds.
+I have the code stashed away and will probably include it in another push but right now preloading the 10k+ histories takes around 1.5 seconds so really why care...

 ### Where are the unit tests?
 There aren't any actually.
 I started out with building them out but the architecture was moving so quickly it became a pita to maintain them.
 There